List of agricultural deities

 This is a list of agriculture gods and goddesses, gods whose tutelary specialty was agriculture, either of agriculture in general or of one or more specialties within the field.
-Each god's culture or religion of origin is listed; a god revered in multiple contexts are listed with the one in which he originated.
+Each god's culture or religion of origin is listed; a god revered in multiple contexts are listed with the one in which they originated.
 Roman gods appear on a separate list.